ptarmiganlabs/butler-cw/README.md

 ## Remember!
 You cannot pre-load all apps.
 Focus on a few of the most used apps, and/or some of the biggest ones, where the impact of cache warming will be the greatest.
-Also, don't remember to review what apps are being used, and if needed adjust the cach warming strategy.
+Also, remember to do an occasional review what apps are being used, and if needed adjust the cach warming strategy.
 No point in forcing apps that only a few people use into RAM.

 ## Links & references